Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/FOAM.md

 ## Nothing bad happened

-Sometimes, the model just crashed without know reason.
-In that case, just check that `restart/atmos` files are well named (see Known Issues below) and restart the experiment.
+Sometimes, the model just crashes without known reason.
+In that case, just check that `restart/atmos` files are well named (see [Known Issues below](https://paleoclim-cnrs.github.io/documentation-model/FOAM/#restart-files)) and restart the experiment.

 ## Timestep issue